-Painless hard slow growing swelling is the usual complaint.
-Pain might occur due to pressure on adjacent tissues like tendon, muscle, or nerve or bursal inflammation or a fracture of the osteochondroma.
+Pain might occur due to pressure on adjacent tissues like tendon, muscle, nerve, bursal inflammation, or a fracture of the osteochondroma.

 A palpable mass is usually the only finding on clinical examination.
 Long-standing lesions may lead to angular deformities of the bone or limb-length discrepancies.

-Lesions which occur near the joint may cause restriction of motion.
-In the spine, the osteochondroma may lead to symptoms secondary to cord or root compression.
+Lesions that occur near the joint may cause restriction of motion.
+In the spine, the symptoms secondary to cord or root compression may occur.